litil/dark-avocado-theme/packages/theme-generator/README.md

 I'll start here with a VSCode generator script as this is what I need right now.
 More to come later on.

 - [ ] Improve the color palette.
 Some colors are unused, others are not yet added to the palette.
-- [ ] Push the code to Github.
-Would be great to learn how to do a monorepo.
 - [ ] Update the theme to be perfect for React
+- [ ] Update the theme to be perfect for Markdown
+- [ ] Update the theme to be perfect for SCSS
+- [ ] Update the theme to be perfect for JSON
+- [ ] Read more about eye fatigue

 ## Supported Languages